Policies & action

 Transport

-The Energy Efficiency law also targets the transport sector.
-It establishes energy efficiency standards for imported vehicles, and government subsidies are offered for electric taxis and home charging points.
-Furthermore, it aims to ensure interoperability of the EV charging system facilitates the access and connection to the charging network, and it gives powers to establish energy efficiency standards for vehicles (Ministerio de Energía, 2021d).
-The green hydrogen strategy, which was published in late 2020, also emphasises decarbonisation in the transport sector.
-Amongst other sectors (mining and agriculture), the transport sector is specifically targeted in the hydrogen plan, at first mainly for heavy and long-distance transportation, and later also to replace liquid fuels in land transportation (Ministerio de Energía, 2020a)
+The Energy Efficiency Law also targets the transport sector.
+It establishes energy efficiency standards for imported vehicles, which came into effect this year, and government subsidies are offered for electric taxis and home charging points.
+It aims to ensure interoperability of the EV charging system, facilitates access and connection to the charging network, and allows the Ministry of Transport to establish energy efficiency standards for vehicles (Ministerio de Energía, 2021c).

-Although the 2035 ban of non-EVs is a great step into the right direction, additional policies, especially targeting private car ownership, are needed to meet these targets, and global decarbonisation benchmarks, which foresee having only zero emission cars on the road by 2050 to be compatible with limiting temperature to 1.5°C (Climate Action Tracker, 2016).
+Chile’s electromobility targets, initial implemented measures, and the 2035 ban of non-EV sales are a great step in the right direction, especially since they are integrated into new strategies and laws such as the Energy Efficiency Law and Green Hydrogen Strategy.
+However, additional policies, especially targeting private car ownership, are needed to meet both these targets and global decarbonisation benchmarks, which foresee having only zero emission cars on the road by 2050 to be compatible with limiting temperature to 1.5°C (Climate Action Tracker, 2016).
 For the development of an integral policy making framework for transport, it is of great importance to consider social and economic consequences of the different policy options.
-The total emissions reduction potential of transport electrification depends significantly upon the decarbonisation of the electricity supply used to charge vehicles.
+The total emissions reduction potential of transport electrification also significantly depends on the decarbonisation of the electricity supply used to charge vehicles.

 Buildings